-For the purposes of calculating if any further tax arises on a subsequent chargeable event (other than chargeable events arising from the ending of a subsequent Relevant Period or where payments are made annually or at more frequent intervals), the preceding deemed disposal is initially ignored and the appropriate tax calculated as normal.
+For the purposes of calculating if any further tax arises on a subsequent chargeable event (other than chargeable events arising from the ending of a subsequent Relevant Period or the payment of a distribution), the preceding deemed disposal is initially ignored and the appropriate tax calculated as normal.
 Upon calculation of this tax, credit is immediately given against this tax for any tax paid as a result of the preceding deemed disposal.
 Where the tax arising on the subsequent chargeable event is greater than that which arose on the preceding deemed disposal, the ICAV will have to deduct the difference.
-Where the tax arising on the subsequent chargeable event is less than that which arose on the preceding deemed disposal, the ICAV will refund the Shareholder for the excess (subject to the paragraph headed "15% threshold" below).
+Where the tax arising on the subsequent chargeable event disposal, the ICAV will refund the Shareholder for the excess (subject to the paragraph headed "15% threshold" below).